Green Quest: Overseas and Local Sustainability Programme

 A series of online and offline training provided by experts and professional organisations on green and sustainability topics.

 - The Green Journey

 As highlight to the Green Quest, students will engage in local project internship / overseas tour.
 Through hands-on experience, students will develop new understandings to how green initiatives could be implemented into everyday life.
-Since 2020-21, students brainstorm and work in teams on local engagement projects under the supervision of staff from World Wide Fund for Nature (WWF) and the Undergraduate Halls.
+Since 2020-21, students brainstorm and work in teams on local engagement projects guided by renowned supervisors and the Undergraduate Halls.

 - The Green Giving